cnoon/ExampleApp/README.md

-# Dynamic Frameworks and project configurations problem
+# Dynamic Frameworks and Project Configurations

 This project is demonstrating embedded frameworks usage problems with custom schemes and project configurations.
 StackOverflow topic can be found here: http://stackoverflow.com/questions/29851269/dynamic-frameworks-and-project-configurations

-This project contains embedded framework with one simple class in it.
+This project contains embedded framework with one simple class.
 Project contains also these four configurations:

 - Debug
 - Release